 Mailtrap offers an extensive list of integrations, including Ruby, Python, PHP, Node.js, Java, Scala and C# modules and frameworks.
-Choose your prefered option to see an example how to integrate Mailtrap into your application:
+Choose your preferred option to see an example of how to integrate Mailtrap into your application:

 Tip: each Mailtrap inbox has its own SMTP/POP3 server credentials.
 You can reset them any time you need.

 STEP #3: Configure your development environment with appropriate Mailtrap settings and send your first test message.